Peaks, black swans and bonanzas: Market tips, bold calls and eyecatchers for 2017

 Chinese stocks will bounce back into a roaring bull market, predicts Morgan Stanley.
 It reckons the Shanghai Composite index will end next year at 4,400 points versus 3,241 currently - a 36 percent increase.
 It also sees EPS growth at 6 pct, up from a previous forecast of 4 pct.
 This is predicated on there being no "significant" U.S.-China trade protectionism conflict, although the threat of such a conflict and the relatively early stage of the Chinese recovery will keep domestic monetary conditions loose in the first half of 2017.
 Tougher property sector rules are also starting to divert wealthy individuals' capital toward stocks, MS says.
 "Overall, we expect a more extended and subdued bull market than last time."
 If they're right, 36 percent isn't too shabby in anyone's books.

+Many FX analysts expect the Chinese yuan to continue falling, but few see it breaking below 8.00 per dollar.
+Those at Deutsche Bank do, and if they are right, it will imply a further depreciation of 15 percent or more.
+To be fair, they see it breaking the psychological 8.00 barrier "by 2018".
+But that would still mark a steady and sizeable fall next year for a currency tightly controlled by Beijing.
+A rising dollar is one side of the equation.
+And on the other, Deutsche reckons Beijing will not want to see reserves fall below $3 trillion, meaning capital outflows will hit the currency harder than the last couple of years when reserves have been used to cushion the yuan's fall.

-(Reporting by Jamie McGeever; Additional reporting by Atul Prakash and Vikram Subhedar; Editing by Hugh Lawson and Toby Chopra)
+(Reporting by Jamie McGeever; Additional reporting by Atul Prakash and Vikram Subhedar; Editing by Jeremy Gaunt)